sravps7/sravps7.github.io/index.md

 Apart from engineering and academics, I am very passionate about football as well.
 Also, I am an amateur violin player.

+### Blog

+I am also interested in maintaining a blog.
+Do give it a read in the Blog section.

 ### Projects

 I have done quite a few projects in my stay at IIT Bombay.
 Have a look at the Projects section and feel free to give me your feedback on them.
 The list will keep getting updated as and when I am ready with the documentation of the project.